 Fix 1 – Install the latest game patch

-You may encounter a lot of unexpected bugs or issues when playing relatively new games, but thankfully developers will regularly release new patches to fix them.
-So if Warzone is constantly crashing your PC, go check for the available update, install it and see if that solves your issue.
+New games usually come out with a lot of bugs or issues, but thankfully developers will release new patches to fix them.
+So, when Warzone constantly crashes on your PC, the very first thing is to check for the available update and then install it.

-If not, let’s dig deeper into other causes related to your graphics driver, running programs, game files or the virtual memory setting.
+If this doesn’t work, you should dig deeper into other causes related to the graphics driver, running programs, game files and the virtual memory setting.

 Fix 2 – Update the graphics driver

-A range of gaming problems such as crashes or freezing can be caused by a wrong, faulty or outdated graphics driver.
+A range of gaming problems such as crashing and freezing is caused by a wrong, faulty or outdated graphics driver.
 Call of Duty Warzone is no exception.
-To play it smoothly, you’ll need to keep your graphics driver up to date.
+To enjoy a smooth gameplay, you should always keep your graphics driver up to date.

 You can get the latest graphics driver from your graphics card’s manufacturer such as AMD or NVIDIA, and manually install it.
-If you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.
+But if you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to be troubled by the wrong driver you would be downloading, and you don’t need to worry about making a mistake when installing.